The Day Led Zeppelin Broke Up

-The group had been preparing to to commence a tour in the fall of 1980 when Bonham passed away.
+The group had been preparing to commence a tour in the fall of 1980 when Bonham passed away.
 After a day of heavy drinking, he had gone to bed and died via asphyxiation from his own vomit.
 The death was ruled accidental.

 Meanwhile, the group was faced with the decision of what to do without such a key piece to their lineup.
-The pending tour was immediately canceled, but that didn’t stop the rumors from swirling about a number of famous drummers that could potentially come on board to take over for the late musician.
+The pending tour was immediately canceled, but that didn't stop the rumors from swirling about several famous drummers that could potentially come on board to take over for the late musician.
 However, the surviving members decided that it was not right to tamper with their legacy by bringing someone else in to play drums.

 In a statement, the band simply and elegantly explained their decision: